-Pre-Registration is open!
+Pre-Registration is closed!
+We will, however, be running a $50 special online and at our booth at Salt Lake ComicCon.
 You can only purchase tickets for the full weekend.

 Take a Look at the Rules & Regulations.